fabiolimace/apkm/README.md

 * A function to normalize relative paths.
 * A function to check wether a link is internal or external.
-    - If a link is internal, `link_.dest_` is a UUID and HREF is the relative path to a file.
+    - If a link is internal, `link_.dest_` is a UUID, HREF is relative to the file and PATH is relative to the base directory.
-    - If a link is external, `link_.dest_` is NULL and HREF is the URL to an external resource.
+    - If a link is external, `link_.dest_` is NULL and HREF is the URL to an external resource and PATH is NULL.
 * A function to check if internal links are broken, verifying whether the file pointed by the path exists.
 * A function to check if external links may be broken, verifying whether a HTTP request returns 200 (OK) or 404 (NOK).
 * A function to move a file from a path to another, while updating and normalizing links.